SignPath/documentation/docs/artifact-configuration/syntax.md

 ### `<directory>` element {#directory-element}

-All supported container formats have an internal directory structure.
-You can see this structure if you extract a container to a local disk.
+All supported composite formats have an internal directory structure.
+You can see this structure if you extract a composite file to a local disk.

 You can either specify these directories in the `path` attribute of each file element or nest these file elements within `<directory>` elements.